QuattroViper/BCConnect/README.md

 I created this Android application that will serve as a bridge between the students and the SRC (student representative council) at The Belgium Campus.

 The Backend for this application is written in PHP.
-I personally DO NOT recommend this way of creating backend APIs for any application.
+I personally do not recommend this way of creating backend APIs in PHP.
 I did however make use of it because I was new to the technology and needed somewhere to start learning how REST APIs work.

-My recommended way of creating API Endpoints, is with ASP.NET or with NodeE.js with the Express.js Framework.
+My recommended way of creating API Endpoints, is with ASP.NET or with Node.js with the Express.js Framework.

 In the AutomatedGreenhousesServer repository I created an API Backend with Node.js and the Express.js Framework, and with MongoDB as the database.